-Tackling an enormous, unorganized pile of emails every morning can be taxing, and the odds are likely that one or two messages might slip through unnoticed or get lost in the shuffle.
+Tackling an enormous, unorganized pile of emails every morning can be taxing, and the odds are likely that more than one or two messages might slip through unnoticed or get lost in the shuffle.
 In a customer support setting, every moment counts -- and the scramble to find a misplaced correspondence can take time and reflect poorly on the company as a whole.
 Having to ask a customer to repeat themselves after you lost their initial message is embarrassing at best and could potentially cost you the customer relationship entirely.

 A customer support software solution makes it almost impossible for tickets to slip by unnoticed.
 Notifications instantly alert users that a ticket has been submitted and an easily-navigable interface makes seeing and searching each unique ticket simple.
 Even if something does manage to slip under the radar, setting up service level agreements (SLAs) will escalate the issue if it sits for too long, re-notifying users and ensuring someone picks up the slack.